BlackInkDev/PartyZac/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?size=30&color=FFFFFF&lines=Hey+Im+PartyZac!+👋😎)](https://git.io/typing-svg)

 Hi, I'm a 15-year-old student who is an expert in programming and modding.
-I'm currently working with the Godot video game engine and making modifications for some games like Friday Night Funkin.But my specialty is Godot since I have 5 years of experience with him I have also worked as a programmer in some small projects.
+I'm currently working with the Godot game engine and making modifications for some games like Friday Night Funkin.But my specialty is Godot since I have 5 years of experience with him I have also worked as a programmer in some small projects.

 ## Skills